AlbertSu123/website/content/posts/8-Virtual-Memory.md

   - "Notes"
   - "Lecture"
   - "Operating System"

-description: "Notes on the different types of real-time scheduling systems"
+description: "Notes on address translation and the impact of virtual memory"
 socialImage: "/media/image-2.jpg"
 ---

 # General Address Translation

 ## Motivation

 We want to store addresses in a different place than the computer expects.
 We can then use address translation to move between our what the computer thinks is storing stuff and the actual stuff.

 ## Useful things we can do with Address Translation

 1. **Process Isolation:** Protect the operating system kernel and other applications against buggy or malicious code.
 This is done by limiting memory references by applications so that some applications cannot access that memory.
 Also, address translation can be used by applications to construct sandboxes for third party extensions.
 2. **Interprocess Communication:**

 ## Segmentation

 - Translation happens on every instruction fetch, load, or store.
 - Each virtual address space has holes, leading to efficient segmentation for sparse address spaces
 - When is it OK to address outside valid range?
 This is how the stack grows
 - What if not all segments fit in memory?
 One solution is swapping, where we save the segment of the current process to disk then switch to the next process.
 A better way is to only keep parts of memory we need.

 ## Problems with Segmentation

 1. Must fit variable sized chunks into physical memory, there could be multiple gaps but no segment is small enough to fit in any of the gaps.
 2. Segmentation may move processes multiple times to fit everything.
 3. Limited options for swapping to disk

 ## Solutions to Fragmentation

 Paging - Allocate physical memory in fixed size chunks where every chunk of physical memory is equivalent.
 The pages should be smaller than segments

 **Implementation:** Use a page table per process, which resides in physical memory and contains a physical page and permission for each virtual page(valid bits, read, write, etc.)